WangYihang/GitHacker/README.md

 ## Desciption

-This is a multiple threads tool to detect whether a site has the `.git` folder leakage vulnerability.
+This is a multiple threads tool to exploit the `.git` folder leakage vulnerability.
 It is able to download the target `.git` folder almost completely.
-This tool also works when the `DirectoryListings` feature is disabled.
-It is worth mentioning that this tool will download almost all files of the target git repository and then rebuild them locally, which makes this tool State of the art in this area.
-For example, tools like [githack] just simply restore the latest version.
-With GitHacker's help, you can view the developer's commit history, which makes a better understanding of the character and psychology of developers, so as to lay the foundation for further code audition.
+This tool also works when the `DirectoryListings` feature is disabled by brute forcing common `.git` folder files.

+With GitHacker's help, you can view the developer's commit history, branches, ..., stashes, which makes a better understanding of the target repo, even to find security vulnerabilities.

 ## PROCLAMATION (IMPORTANT)